zelaznik/es_notes/real_world/setup.md

-# Ignore Punctuation In Patient Search

-- This is a chance to take all the building blocks and apply it to a real world problem in our backlog.
-- When a user types in a patient, they'd like to be able to get a search result even if they don't type in a special character.
-- In our staging app, the main example is "Conan O'Brien".
-- A user has to rembember the apostrophe.

 # Setting Up Your Environment

 - We're going to do this live coding session in your development environment.
 Checkout the `md-es5` branch from chirp.
 We need to use this branch because today's Chirp-Ed uses Elasticsearch-5, which has breaking changes.
 This git branch deals with those breaking changes.